drhinternet/greenarrow-docker/README.markdown

 Specifying the license key during persistent volume initialization is optional.

 The license key is updated annually, as such some users may not want it as part of container initialization.

+#### Example initialization command

+The following command will create a volume `greenarrow-vol1` (if it does not already exist) and initialize it.

 ```
 docker run \